 The all documents are mapped into the feature space.
 The learned SVM classifies the documents as relevant or non-relevant.
 The documents, which are on the optimal hyperplane or near the optimal hyperplane of SVM, are selected.
 The system chooses the top N ranked documents in these selected documents to display to the user as the information retrieval results of the system(see the right side of Figure 3).
-This rule is expected to achieve the best learning performance from an active learning point of view generally.
+This rule is expected to simply achieve the best learning performance from an active learning point of view.
+We call the system based on this rule "SVM-S".